chrisbrownie/flamingkeys.com/_posts/2011-02-11-force-replication-of-active-directory-with-powershell-and-repadmin-exe.md

   last_name: Brown
 ---

 Perhaps you’re creating a user for immediate use in another site.
 Perhaps you’ve updated a group membership and accidentally used a DC in the wrong site.
 Maybe you’re just lazy?
 One of the most fun (read: boring) parts of Active Directory cross-site administration is replication.
-Opening up Active Directory Sites & Services and mindlessly clicking _Replicate Now_ gets painful, and begs the question of “how can I do this faster?”.
+Opening up Active Directory Sites & Services and mindlessly clicking _Replicate Now_ gets painful, and begs the question of "how can I do this faster?".
 Along came Polly…That is, if by Polly you mean repadmin.exe.

 [Repadmin](http://technet.microsoft.com/en-us/library/cc755360(WS.10).aspx) is the hidden treasure of AD-DS replication.
 It allows you to replicate a connection simply by executing two simple commands: